Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Sodium Acetate.md

 ### **Hazard**: Sodium acetate solution

-**Description**: Risk of solution splashing into eyes - it has a high osmotic potential, so will sting like salt.
+**Description**: Risk of solution splashing into eyes - it has a high osmotic potential, so will sting like salt, although sodium acetate is not otherwise classified as hazardous.

 **Affected People**: All